pietroborrello/starter-hugo-academic/content/publication/usenix23/index.md

 ---
-title: "ÆPIC Leak: Architecturally Leaking Uninitialized Data from the Microarchitecture"
+title: "Uncontained: Uncovering Container Confusion in the Linux Kernel"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- J. Koschel
 - admin
-- Andreas Kogler
-- Martin Schwarzl
-- Moritz Lipp
+- D.C.
+D'Elia
-- Daniel Gruss
+- H. Bos
-- Michael Schwarz
+- C. Giuffrida

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution first author"
-# - "Equal contribution"
+- "Equal contribution first author"

-date: "2022-08-09T00:00:00Z"
+date: "2023-08-01T00:00:00Z"
 # doi: "https://dl.acm.org/doi/10.1145/3460120.3484583"

 # Schedule page publish date (NOT publication's date).